Munster Intermediate Hurling Championship: Format

+Teams

+Eligible teams

+The championship is currently suspended but six counties would be eligible for the championship:

 Trophies

 At the end of the Munster final, the winning team is presented with a trophy.
 The cup, named the Sweet Afton Cup, is held by the winning team until the following year's final.
 Traditionally, the presentation is made at a special rostrum in the stand where GAA dignitaries and special guests view the match.

 The cup is decorated with ribbons in the colours of the winning team.
 During the game the cup actually has both teams' sets of ribbons attached and the runners-up ribbons are removed before the presentation.
 The winning captain accepts the cup on behalf of his team before giving a short speech.
 Individual members of the winning team then have an opportunity to come to the rostrum to lift the cup.

 The present trophy was presented by Tipperary man Jerry Shelly in 1961 to commemorate the new competition.